../_images/openl2m_logo.png

 Using Alternate Python Versions

-OpenL2M is now developed and tested on Ubuntu 24.04 with Python v3.12, and requires v3.10 - v3.12
+OpenL2M is developed and tested on Ubuntu 24.04 with Python v3.12

-You will need the following regular system packages:
+On Ubuntu, you will need the following regular system packages:

 sudo apt install -y build-essential software-properties-common